thiagokokada/blog/2024-08-05/01-my-favorite-device-is-a-chromebook.md

-saw in an OS: you can manage files inside the VM, share directories between the OS and VM, copy and paste works between the two, GUI applications installed inside the VM appear in the ChromeOS menu, memory allocation inside the VM is transparent, etc. Even the themes for applications are customised to match ChromeOS.
+saw in an OS: you can manage files inside the VM, share directories between the OS and VM, copy and paste works between the two, GUI applications installed inside the VM appear in the ChromeOS menu, memory allocation inside the VM is transparent, etc. Even the themes for Linux GUI applications are customised to match ChromeOS.
 It is unironically one of the best Linux desktop experiences I ever had.

-Of course I am using Nix, but since the Crostini integration depends in some services, I decided to run Nix inside Debian instead of NixOS and run [Home-Manager standalone](https://nix-community.github.io/home-manager/index.xhtml#sec-install-standalone).
+Of course I am using Nix, but since the Crostini integration depends on some services being configured and installed, I decided to run Nix inside Debian instead of NixOS and run [Home-Manager standalone](https://nix-community.github.io/home-manager/index.xhtml#sec-install-standalone).
 I recommend checking the official [NixOS Wiki article about Crostini](https://wiki.nixos.org/wiki/Installing_Nix_on_Crostinihttps://wiki.nixos.org/wiki/Installing_Nix_on_Crostini),